 Make sure your audience doesn’t miss out on the great content you’re creating by putting together a regularly-scheduled email digest.

-If you have a blog for example, you can give readers the option to sign up to receive a weekly roundup of your latest posts.
+If you have a blog for example, you can give readers the option to sign up to receive a weekly roundup of your latest blog posts.

 4. Best of

 If you’re a business like Bicycle Adventures — which offers travel excursions around the globe — it can be helpful to pick a few favorite items to highlight in the emails you send out.
 Rather than simply trying to “sell, sell, sell” you’ll have the chance to inform your audience in a way that’s interesting and not overwhelming.

 Your customers play an important role in the success of your business and will be happy to celebrate when you reach a new milestone.

 6. End of season

 Do you have a particular product or service that you’re trying to push as you head into a new season?
 Email makes it easy to showcase a selection of items, and even include special offers to encourage your customers to take action.

 Invitations are important for big events and fundraisers, but can also be used to get the word out to your subscribers about some of the smaller activities you have going on.